diderote/LSF-RNAseq/README.md

 13. Heatmap of significantly differentially expressed genes using regularized log2 expresion counts.
 14. GO and KEGG enrichment of DE genes
 15. GSEA using ranked gene lists from DESeq2
-16. Overlap of multiple gene lists (including from differential expression) and scaled venn diagram output and GO enrichment.
+16. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.

 Option Details:
 * Restart: (yes/no) Whether to check for an incomplete pipeline and pickup where left off, or restart from scratch.